smtilson/tester-deck-builder/test_fast_backend/README.md

 - Mock file system operations

 ### 5. Test Data Management
-- Use `BaseTestData` class for consistent test data
+- Use pytest fixtures for consistent test data
 - Create minimal test data for each test
 - Use factories for complex object creation
 - Keep test data separate from production data